Sequencing - Work in Progress

 Sanger Sequencing (Chain Termination)

-Sanger sequencing, developed by Frederick Sanger in 1977, is the original DNA sequencing method and remains the gold standard for validation experiments, small-scale sequencing, and clinical confirmatory testing.
-It uses dideoxynucleotide chain termination to produce a ladder of fragments whose lengths encode the template sequence.
-Despite being largely supplanted by massively parallel platforms for discovery work, it persists in essentially every molecular biology laboratory in the world.
+Sanger sequencing, developed by Frederick Sanger in 19771, is the original DNA sequencing method and persists as the gold standard for variant validation, small-scale sequencing, and clinical confirmatory work.
+It uses chain termination — dideoxynucleotides (ddNTPs) lacking the 3'-OH required for phosphodiester bond formation — to generate a stepwise population of fragments whose terminal base encodes the template sequence position-by-position.

-Frederick Sanger is one of only four people to have won two Nobel Prizes — and the only person to have won the Chemistry Nobel twice.
-His first (1958) was for determining the amino acid sequence of insulin, proving that proteins have defined primary structures.
-His second (1980) was for the dideoxy chain-termination method described here, shared with Walter Gilbert and Paul Berg.
-Sanger's method went on to power the Human Genome Project, which took 13 years and roughly $2.7 billion to produce the first human reference genome.
-Sanger famously described himself as "just a chap who messed about in his lab," and upon retirement he declined a knighthood, reportedly saying he did not wish to be called "Sir."
+Sanger is one of only five individuals to have won two Nobel Prizes (alongside Marie Curie, Linus Pauling, John Bardeen, and Barry Sharpless), and the only person to have won the Chemistry Nobel twice.
+His first (1958) honored the determination of insulin's amino acid sequence.
+His second (1980) recognized the chain-termination method, shared with Walter Gilbert and Paul Berg.
+Sanger sequencing powered the Human Genome Project, which consumed thirteen years and ~$2.7 billion to produce the first human reference.
+Upon retirement, he declined a knighthood, reportedly saying he did not wish to be called "Sir."

 The Chain Termination Reaction